yerlanamanbek/yerlanamanbek.github.io/_publications/2018-02-01-paper-posteriori-error-analysis-EVMFEM.md

 date: 2018-02-01
 venue: 'in preparation'
 paperurl: ''
 citation: 'Amanbek, Y., Singh, G., Pencheva, G. and Wheeler, M.F.
-'A posteriori error estimates for Enhanced Velocity MixedFEM for flow problems in heterogeneous porous media.(in preparation)'
+"A posteriori error estimates for Enhanced Velocity MixedFEM for flow problems in heterogeneous porous media.(in preparation)"
 ---

 Recommended citation: Amanbek, Y., Singh, G., Pencheva, G. and Wheeler, M.F.
-'A posteriori error estimates for Enhanced Velocity MixedFEM for ow problems in heterogeneous porous media.(in preparation)'
+"A posteriori error estimates for Enhanced Velocity MixedFEM for ow problems in heterogeneous porous media.(in preparation)"